srinidhifd/facebook-login-clone/README.md

 # Facebook Login UI Clone
-## Developed this website using html and css only , not yet responsive
+## Developed this website using html and css only , not yet responsive(Best Viewed in Laptop/PC)

 Deployed URL : [Link](https://fb-login-ui-clone-sk.netlify.app/)